 - Tumors that irritate nearby nerves

-Spine conditions that develop as part of the aging process often are responsible for neuralgia.
+Spine conditions that develop as part of the aging process can often be the underlying cause of neuralgia.
 Degenerative spine conditions that may cause spinal neuralgia include:

-More often than not, symptoms produced by the many causes of neuralgia can be managed using conservative treatment methods.
-Under the direction of a physician, these can include pain medication, epidural steroidal injections, exercise, physical therapy, behavior modification and others.
+Often, symptoms produced by the many causes of neuralgia can be managed using conservative treatment methods.
+These can include pain medication, epidural steroidal injections, exercise, physical therapy and lifestyle changes.

 If chronic symptoms persist after several weeks or months of conservative treatment, contact Laser Spine Institute to learn more about our minimally invasive spine surgery used to treat common spine conditions.
-We offer minimally invasive decompression and stabilization procedures that reduce a patient’s risk of infection and complication compared to traditional open back surgery.
+We perform minimally invasive decompression and stabilization procedures that offer a shorter recovery time and reduce a patient’s risk of infection and complication compared to traditional open back surgery.^